-Our customers rely significantly on reimbursement for CyberKnife and TomoTherapy procedures.
-Our ability to commercialize our products successfully will depend in significant part on the extent to which public and private third party payors provide adequate coverage and reimbursement for procedures that are performed with our products.
-Third-party payors, and in particular managed care organizations, challenge the prices charged for medical products and services and institute cost containment measures to control or significantly influence the purchase of medical products and services.
+Our customers rely significantly on reimbursement from public and private third-party payors for CyberKnife and TomoTherapy systems procedures.
+Our ability to commercialize our products successfully will depend in significant part on the extent to which public and private third-party payors provide adequate coverage and reimbursement for procedures that are performed with our products.

+Third-party payors, and in particular managed care organizations, frequently challenge the prices charged for medical products and services and institute cost containment measures to control or significantly influence the purchase of medical products and services.
 If reimbursement policies or other cost containment measures are instituted in a manner that significantly reduces the coverage or payment for the procedures that are performed with our products, our existing customers may not continue using our products or may decrease their use of our products, and we may have difficulty obtaining new customers.
 Such actions would likely have a material adverse effect on our operating results.